vishal2github/noJava/Theoretical_Notes/Implementation_class.md

 ### **Implementation class**

-+ The class that provides the abstract method's body implementation is known as implementation class of that interface.
++ The class that provides the abstract method's body implementation is known as **implementation class** of that interface.

 + I.e., abstract method's body implementation will be defined in another 'child' class, and that another child class will hence be called as implementation class.

++ The abstract methods should be defined/implemented with "public" access modifiers in implementation class.

 <br>

 ```
-  Note: Class BB is implementation of interface AA:
+  IMPLEMENTATION STRUCTURE

     public interface AA
     {
       void show();
     }

-    public class BB implements AAd
+    public class BB implements AA
     {
       public void show()
       {
           System.out.println("Welcome");
       }
     }

+  • NOTE: Class BB is implementation of an Interface AA.
 ```

 <br>